najtompkins/automated_card_game/README.md

 #### Cloud-Based Innovation
 - **April 10, 2024**: Released the Streamlit web version, enhancing accessibility and interactive capabilities.
 [Play Now](https://nathansautomatedcardgame.streamlit.app)

+#### Refined Page Loading
+- **April 14, 2024**: Fixed bugs when navigating through the Streamlit application's pages and included navigation buttons at the top of the Introduction page for easy navigation on mobile interfaces.

 ### Lessons Learned

 Each version of the project brought new insights into application design, user interaction, logical processes, and the robustness of game mechanics across platforms.
 This journey from a simple console application to an interactive web experience showcases the evolution of software development through practical implementation.